 5. The single comes off your new album Impermanence – what is the story behind the title?

 Though not a ‘concept’ album in the traditional sense of the word, thematically the whole EP is a pointed exploration into the notion of impermanence and the suffering we endure because of our inherent confusion regarding the true nature of all things.
 We wanted this EP to be a way for us to artistically investigate these rather deep and cryptic matters.

 6. How was the recording and writing process?

 We were working out of San Jose and Los Angeles respectively, so spent months working on ideas for songs independently and at first that’s all they really were; just ideas.
 We would send one another everything; chordal progressions, lead lines, digital arrangements, and all sorts of pieces to skeleton-songs.
 These would help to lay the foundations for further tracks.
 We would then let the other add their own ideas into or on top of those rough tracks.
 The recording process was quite liberating actually.
 We produced, engineered, and mixed the entire thing ourselves which allowed us a lot of freedom to experiment and it gave us time enough to delve deeper into the music than we would have had otherwise.

 7. The album plays with different styles – What was the selection process and does one genre tend to shine out the most depending on the lyrics’ theme?

 Every song is unique to a degree.
 We use heavy allegory and metaphor throughout.
 The writing process, lyrically, tends to be really arduous and time consuming.
 Every song begins with a sort of literary free association; a word or phrase will just manifest itself and then the structure and theme of the song is built around that.

-Hi guys, welcome to VENTS!
+Q: Hi Alexander, welcome to VENTS!
 How have you been?
-Matt: Hey, thanks for having me. …
+A: I’ve been alright thanks …